CarineRey/caars/README.md

 ## Run amalgam on test datasets

+Go to the [Tutorial](https://github.com/CarineRey/amalgam/wiki/Tutorial) page to have usage examples.

-Two test datasets is available in the source directory of amalgam.
+Two test datasets are also available in the source directory of amalgam.

 * A very little dataset (1 min):
 ```